 Morning visit Taj Mahal at sunrise.
-Visit the world famous Taj Mahal built by Shah Jahan in 1560 in memory of his queen Mumtaz Mahal to enshrine her mortal remains.
-This architectural marvel is a perfectly proportioned masterpiece fashioned from white marble that stands testimony to the skill of 20,000 craftsmen brought together from Persia, Turkey, France and Italy and who took 17 year to complete this ‘ Love Poem in Marble’.
+Visit the world-famous Taj Mahal built by Shah Jahan in 1560 in memory of his queen Mumtaz Mahal to enshrine her mortal remains.
+This architectural marvel is a perfectly proportioned masterpiece fashioned from white marble that stands testimony to the skill of 20,000 craftsmen brought together from Persia, Turkey, France and Italy and who took 17 years to complete this ‘ Love Poem in Marble’.
 Afternoon at leisure, overnight at hotel.

 DAY 8 - TO HYDERABAD

 Morning drive to Delhi airport to connect to flight for Hyderabad.
 On arrival transfer to hotel ITC Kakaliya Hotels & Towers.

 DAY 9 - IN HYDERABAD

 Morning half day sightseeing tour of the city visiting the Charminar – rectangular, four-arched Monumental Gate often described as the “The Arch of Triumph of the East”, the Mecca Mosque.
 Also visit the Salar Jung Museum, – one-man collection of manuscripts, ancient weapons, costumes and curios.
 Later drive past the High Court buildings.